 3.1.2 Physical Criteria

 Tidal currents help to keep the cage site clean, bring fresh oxygenated water and remove waste from the cage site.
-The ideal current speed should be 50-100 cm/sec, and should not exceed 100 cm/sec.
+The ideal current speed should be 50 cm/sec to 100 cm/sec, and should not exceed 100 cm/sec;

-Turbid water affects the visibility of the feed to fishes, and if turbidity remains for a longer duration, then it results in reduced feed intake and impaired fish growth.
+Turbid water affects the visibility of the feed to fishes, and if turbidity remains for a longer duration, then it results in reduced feed intake and impaired fish growth; and

-Suitable temperature for the optimum metabolic activities of fish ranges from 27-31°C.
+Suitable temperature for the optimum metabolic activities of fish ranges from 27 °C to 31°C.

 3.1.3 Chemical Criteria